padington/vagrant-ubuntu-oracle-xe/README.md

 * New schema created according to vagrantfile with schema_name = "local" and schema_password = "qwe123" by default

-* One should change schema_name and schema_password variables and run `vagrant provision --provision-with shell` to create new schema
+* One should change schema_name and schema_password variables in Vagrantfile which is placed in root of project and run `vagrant provision --provision-with shell` to create new schema

 These steps are also shown in an [asciicast] made by Daekwon Kang.